-[Ticker] Pro-independence parties win Catalonia elections
+[Ticker] Pro-independence bloc wins Catalonia elections

 Ticker

-Pro-independence parties win Catalonia elections
+Pro-independence bloc wins Catalonia elections

 By EUobserver

-Pro-independence parties won 51 percent of votes in Catalonia's devolved parliament in elections Sunday, gaining a majority for the first time since 2017.
-The centre-left Catalan Socialist party came first with 23 percent, saying that meant it was time to "turn the page" on secession, but separatist politician Quim Torra said it was a "resounding pro-independence victory".
-The far-right Vox party did well, winning 11 percent, while centre-right parties suffered.
+A bloc of pro-independence parties won 51 percent in Catalonia's devolved parliament in elections Sunday, gaining a majority for the first time since 2017 in what separatist politician Quim Torra called a "resounding pro-independence victory".
+The centre-left Catalan Socialist party came first overall (23 percent), saying that meant it was time to "turn the page" on secession.
+The far-right Vox party did well, winning 11 percent, while centre-right parties floundered.